AI-Voodoo/prompt_trader/README.md

 The code sorts the clusters by the number of lines and similarity, and prints high-priority news clusters (with similarity > 0.270) and low-priority news clusters (similarity <= 0.270).
 It then generates a prompt for the AI using the most important cluster's top words and sentiment analysis results.

-# Initial news headline clustering & sentiment results:
+## Initial News Headline Clustering & Sentiment Results:
 ![Alt text describing the image](https://github.com/AI-Voodoo/prompt_trader/blob/main/clusters.png?raw=true)

-# Prompt creation from clustered & sentiment data & LLM trading analysis:
+## Prompt Creation (Clustered & Sentiment Data) & LLM Trading Analysis:
 ![Alt text describing the image](https://github.com/AI-Voodoo/prompt_trader/blob/main/Prompt-Answer2.png?raw=true)